AndreKuratomi/PrototipoLogin/README.md

 Your password was changed succesfully!

-Now to back to the login page. {link login}
+Now to back to the login page: {link login}

 Please do not answer this e-mail.
 It is sent authomatically.